oVirt/ovirt-site/source/vdsm/supervdsm-service.html.md

 1. First launch
     -   A: Supervdsm server process lauched by priviledged vdsm, then vdsm drop priviledge
-    -   B: Supervdsm server process lauched by vdsmd.init
+    -   B: Supervdsm server process lauched by service manager
-    -   C: Supervdsm server process launched by supervdsmd.init
+    -   C: Supervdsm server process launched by service manager

 2. One of supervdsm server export function raise error
-    -   A:Just raise to Proxy Caller
+    -   A: Raise to Proxy Caller
-    -   B:Just raise to Proxy Calller
+    -   B: Raise to Proxy Calller
-    -   C:Just raise to Proxy Calller
+    -   C: Raise to Proxy Calller

 3. Supervdsm main thread killed when calling
     -   A: Discover when call return EOFError and then restart
     -   B: Vdsmd as supervdsm's child should kill itself when receive EOFError
-    -   C: Supervdsmd restarts supervdsmServer and vdsm call the method again
+    -   C: Services manager restarts supervdsm.
+Caller should handle the returned exception.

 4. Supervdsm main thread killed before call
     -   A: Discover when "isRunning" raise error, then restart